 Hydroxyapatite Toothpaste For A Naturally White Smile

 Looking for fluoride-free, SLS-free toothpaste?
 Make the switch to hydroxyapatite toothpaste for a brighter smile and glossy teeth.
-This enamel strengthening toothpaste is a great fluoride alternative with no harsh additives and it naturally whitens your teeth.
+This enamel strengthening toothpaste is a great fluoride-free alternative with no harsh additives and it naturally whitens your teeth.
 We tested and reviewed 6 brands of hydroxyapatite toothpaste and found some that we love!

 Disclosure: This post contains affiliate links, which means if you make a purchase through these links, we may receive a small commission at no extra cost to you.